Divyanshc1010/ReactTraining/README.md

 Assignment 7: Single Page Application

+First API: Employee API used for the application

  To prevent CORS error in Chrome (if POST and PUT doesnt work in Chrome):
 "C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir=~/chromeTemp